-The ‘Tell us’ system is a student feedback system which encourages you to let us know of any problems or concerns you may have.
+The ‘Need to Talk’ system is a student feedback system that encourages you to let us know of any problems or concerns you may have.
 We promise to respond to you quickly, 24 hours a day, to sort out any issues that may have arisen.
 The system has even won an award from the Independent Schools Association.
 Our Principal and Vice-Principal also operate an open-door policy meaning that you can always go to them if you have a problem.

 Keeping parents informed

 Our Student Services Team act as a link between your subject teachers, House Parents and your parents.
 Your parents are always welcome to meet with any members of staff, and will be updated on your grades every half term, receive a half-termly newsletter and a magazine twice a year, as well as having access to the free CATS Canterbury app where all important information is posted.